BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT TensorFlow Ubuntu Readme.md

 ## 1. Introduction
-This module contains workloads to evaluate the system performance using use cases related to Image Classification and Object Detection using TensorFlow.
-It has workloads “resnet50_v1” and “ssd_mobilenet” and can run Single, Multi-Batch and Multi-Instance scenarios.
+This module contains workloads to evaluate the system performance using use cases related to image classification and object detection using TensorFlow.
+It has workloads “ResNet50_v1” and “ssd_mobilenet” and can run single, multi-batch, and multi-instance scenarios.
 Workloads are built and tested using TensorFlow (version 1.14) framework.
 For more information about TensorFlow please follow the link: https://www.tensorflow.org.
 Workloads run with fp32 precision by default.

 ## 2. System Requirements
-   * This Module can run on all the systems supported by TensorFlow.
+   * This module can run on all the systems supported by TensorFlow.
    * Note: When running tensorflow-gpu on Ubuntu, we recommend running Ubuntu 18.04.1.

-## 3. Run Benchmark
+## 3. Run the Benchmark

 ##### Steps to configure the machine

 ####### Ubuntu

-1. Download or clone the AIXPRT.
+1. Download or clone the AIXPRT repository.

 2. Install dependencies: